koorinonaka/StableHitDetectionProject/docs/_pages/StableHitDetection/index.md

 ![top image]({{ site.baseurl }}/assets/img/1176695b-7a49-fc62-1a73-fe591a5078c4.png)

+`StableHitDetection` is designed to completely prevent missed hits.
+The combination of AnimNotify and MultiTrace provides an optimal hit detection solution.

 ## Features
-- MultiTrace `Line`/`Sphere`/`Box`/`Capsule` hit detection in the AnimNotify section.
 - **Hits missed due to low FPS or hitching are completely preventable**.
   - The position of the hit box is fixed and is not affected by delta time.
+- MultiTrace `Line`/`Sphere`/`Box`/`Capsule` hit detection in the AnimNotify section.
   - Generate a mesh of hit box between sockets or components.
 - Actor spawning and attachment in anim preview scenes (extra).

 ## Requirement